-Stage 5 Dance is designed for students with previous dance experience as well as those studying dance for the first time.
-Students study Dance as a unique artform in which the body is the instrument for non-verbal communication and expression.
+The Stage 5 Dance course is designed for students with previous dance experience and those studying dance for the first time.
+While training outside of the school setting is not compulsory, it will support the development of dance technique and performance outcomes throughout the course.